 - Any info from Google Analytics, etc.

-Then, if you are able to Uncover the Anonymous User’s Identity, we can amend the complain and switch out the “John Doe” for the defendant’s actual name!
+Then, if you are able to uncover the anonymous user’s identity, we can amend the complaint and switch out the “John Doe” for the defendant’s actual name!

 If you are seeking to file a John Doe lawsuit, or if you need to issue a subpoena to GoDaddy or other domain registration company, get in contact with an experienced Internet Lawyer today.
 Our law firm has experience with these types of cases and can help you to try and uncover an anonymous identity, sue for defamation, and, ultimately, get the content removed from online.

 Howdy!
 This is my 1st comment in this article so I merely wanted to offer a rapid shout out and say I truly enjoy reading through your content.
 Can you recommend any other blogs/websites/forums that package with the same subject areas?
 Thank you so very much!
 Fawnia Major Giverin